buswedg/nvapi-cmd/README.md

 # nvapi-cmd

 Pulled the repo from [nvapioc](https://github.com/Demion/nvapioc) and made some changes to the source code, which are included in this build.
-Including dropping the AMD ATI-related commands, and cleaning up some of the logging.
+Including dropping all AMD ATI-related commands and adding functionality to load (or save) voltage/frequency curves from a csv file.

-Plan to add some functions to pull current GPU state values, rather than needing to go to nvidia-smi.
+Going forward, I plan to do some work to the argparser logic and will also add functions to pull current GPU state values, rather than needing to go to nvidia-smi.

 ## Usage